Ivche1337/IvchePot/docs/pages/quickstart.rst

-Ivchepot Quickstart
+IvchePot Quickstart
 ===================

-Ivchepot is a simple TCP honeypot written in Python 3.
+IvchePot is a simple TCP honeypot written in Python 3.

 Instalation
 -----------